bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Yeah, that's a good idea.
 Basically, I think that can be a countermeasure.
-So the nodes, okay, so I would agree that the probing attack, at least as we have it in our model, and as far as I'm aware, other papers have this as well.
+I would agree that the probing attack, at least as we have it in our model, and as far as I'm aware, other papers have this as well.
 So they assume that if the forwarding node can forward this balance, then it will forward this balance.
 Modular fees, like you can try to account for fees, but basically, if technically I can forward this, I will forward this.
 A potential countermeasure indeed could be that I will reject some of the payments that technically I could have forwarded.